 4. Cuypers Library

 I must confess, if I knew about the existence of the Cuypers Library, I would have stepped inside the Rijksmuseum on the first day of my 4-day trip to Amsterdam.
 Books are my weakness.
-Library is my happy place.
+Beautiful libraries are my happy place.
 Surely, my excitement didn’t know the limits when I stumbled upon the Cuypers Library within the first hour of my late afternoon visit to the Rijksmuseum.

 The Cuypers Library is the largest and oldest art historical library in the country.
 Its first book collection dated back to 1885.
 Today, the library houses nearly 400,000 volumes, including books, periodicals, catalogues of auctions and exhibitions.